Causes of death

 A death is preventable if, in the light of understanding of the determinants of health at the time of death, all or most deaths from that cause (subject to age limits if appropriate) could be avoided by public health interventions in the broadest sense.

-Similarly to premature mortality indicators, Bolton sits around mid-table, when comparing them to the rest of the North West or Greater Manchester for the majority of preventable mortality indicators, larger differences are only seen when broken down by gender.
+Similarly to premature mortality indicators, Bolton sits around mid-table, when comparing them to the rest of the North West for the majority of preventable mortality indicators, larger differences are only seen when broken down by gender.

 The Bolton picture